Art

 20th September – 16th November 2019

-8 Davies Street, London W1K 3DW, UK
+8 Davies Street, London W1K 3DW

 BASTIAN is showing five of Joseph Beuys’ sculptures from the 1950s that have not been exhibited in the UK before.
 Presented alongside documentary photographs, the exhibition is a rare chance to see some of his early works and understand how he used mythical references to explore spiritualism in modern life.